LGBT Veteran Training

 LGBT Veteran Online Training, available on-demand outside the VA

 We provide ongoing educational programs for VHA staff about best practices in LGBT healthcare.
-Many of these trainings are on our internal VA websites but three trainings in our “Do, Ask, Do Tell” series and three modules on Transgender health are available on-demand outside the VA:
+Many of these trainings are on our internal VA websites but one training in our “Do, Ask, Do Tell” series is available on-demand outside the VA:

 - Provision of consultation on transgender Veteran care to VA healthcare providers via regional E-Consultation teams.

 For more information about these programs see http://www.ruralhealth.va.gov/providers/collaborativeaccess.asp

 Postdoctoral Psychology Fellowship Training Positions with an Emphasis on Interprofessional Lesbian, Gay, Bisexual, and Transgender (LGBT) Health Care for Veterans.

 Purpose: The purpose of this announcement is to request applications for a one-year Postdoctoral Psychology Fellowship position for training in Clinical or Health Psychology with an emphasis in lesbian, gay, bisexual, and transgender (LGBT) interprofessional health care for Veterans.
 The objective of this fellowship is to increase VA’s capacity to provide culturally and clinically appropriate care to LGBT Veterans.
 The nine sites include Bedford, Boston, Chicago, Honolulu, Houston, Milwaukee, San Diego, San Francisco, and West Haven.
 The fellows will receive specialty clinical training with LGBT Veterans in diverse clinics and will complete a research or scholarly project.